vigneshv92/vigneshv92.github.io/_pages/about.md

 ## Research

 My Research interests lie at the intersection of Natural Language Processing, Computer Vision and Human Computer Interaction.
-To be specific, I am interested in developing secure models that could interpret Medical data using modern deep learning and computer vision techniques to aid Artificial Intelligence for Healthcare.
+To be specific, I am interested in developing secure models that could interpret medical data in visual form and text using deep learning and computer vision techniques.

 If you do have a similar interest, please reach out to me.
 I'd be happy to collaborate.